 Tattooing is an art.
 Not just talking about the artwork that you end up with, the actual application of the tattoo.
 It’s an invasive procedure involving needles entering the skin, sometimes thousands of times.
 The needles used, how they are setup and the procedure itself will all play a roll in how your tattoo heals, and then how it’s removed.

 We’ve already covered what can be done if you just got a tattoo and hate it.
 If you’re ready to start laser tattoo removal treatment, make sure you follow the aftercare given to you by the tattoo artist fully.
 Once that has been done, keep the area moisturized and continue to drink plenty of water, also apply sunscreen whenever the tattoo will be exposed to the elements, not just in the summer at the beach.
-We also suggest a minimum of 6-8 weeks to properly heal from the tattoo, in some cases up to 12 weeks may be needed.
+We also suggest a minimum of 12 weeks to properly heal from the tattoo before starting treatment.
+In some situations, we may suggest waiting longer.